Our Disclaimer (The serious stuff)

 Ready in 45 minutes

-If you have around approximately 45 minutes to spend in the kitchen, Salsa Verde Chicken Tamales might be a great dairy free recipe to try.
-For 36 cents per serving, this recipe covers 6% of your daily requirements of vitamins and minerals.
-One portion of this dish contains approximately 5g of protein, 6g of fat, and a total of 122 calories.
+If you have approximately 45 minutes to spend in the kitchen, Salsa Verde Chicken Tamales might be a super dairy free recipe to try.
+For $1.39 per serving, this recipe covers 15% of your daily requirements of vitamins and minerals.
 This recipe serves 48.
-A mixture of pablano chile, jalepeno chile, garlic, and a handful of other ingredients are all it takes to make this recipe so tasty.
-Not a lot of people really liked this Mexican dish.
-8 people were glad they tried this recipe.
+One serving contains 457 calories, 28g of protein, and 27g of fat.
+This recipe is typical of Mexican cuisine.
+8 people found this recipe to be yummy and satisfying.
 It is brought to you by Foodista.
-Taking all factors into account, this recipe earns a spoonacular score of 21%, which is rather bad.
-Try Tamales De Pollo Con Chile Verde- Green Chile Chicken Tamales, Chicken And Green Salsa Tamales, and Lightened Up Salsa Verde Chicken Enchiladas with Pineapple Avocado Salsa for similar recipes.
+It works well as a main course.
+Head to the store and pick up tomatillos, chicken broth, palm shortening, and a few other things to make it today.
+Taking all factors into account, this recipe earns a spoonacular score of 26%, which is not so super.
+Instant Pot Salsa Verde Chicken Tamales, Tamales De Pollo Con Chile Verde- Green Chile Chicken Tamales, and Chicken And Green Salsa Tamales are very similar to this recipe.

-Pinot Noir, Riesling, and Sparkling rosé are my top picks for Salsa Verde.
+Salsa Verde works really well with Pinot Noir, Riesling, and Sparkling rosé.
 Acidic white wines like riesling or low-tannin reds like pinot noir can work well with Mexican dishes.
 Sparkling rosé is a safe pairing too.
-The Buena Vista Chateau Buena Vista Pinot Noir with a 4.8 out of 5 star rating seems like a good match.
-It costs about 39 dollars per bottle.
+One wine you could try is Marcassin Marcassin Vineyard Pinot Noir.
+It has 4.9 out of 5 stars and a bottle costs about 315 dollars.

 » Get this wine on Wine.com